Darse Crandall

 Darse Earle Crandall Jr. (born 1962) is a retired United States Navy vice admiral who served as the 45th Judge Advocate General of the Navy from 2021 to 2024.
 He served as the Deputy Judge Advocate General of the Navy and Commander of the Naval Legal Service Command from 2018 to 2021.

 Early life and education

 Raised in Elgin, Illinois, Crandall earned a B.A. degree in economics from Northwestern University in 1984.
 He served aboard and USS Lockwood (FF-1064) before being selected for the Funded Legal Education Program (FLEP).
 Crandall received his J.D. degree from the Georgetown University Law Center in 1992 and his LL.M. degree in international law from George Washington University in 1999.

+In 2026 he was hired as the Dean of the UND School of Law at the University of North Dakota.

 Personal life

 Crandall is the son of Darse Earle Crandall Sr., who was a Navy Supply Corps officer.
-His younger sister Amy Beth Crandall is the wife of fellow Navy admiral Frank D. Whitworth.
+His younger sister Amy Beth Crandall is married to fellow Navy admiral Frank D. Whitworth.

 Crandall married Barbara A. Puckett on December 20, 1986 in Lucas County, Ohio.